WICG/admin/intent-to-migrate.md

 ### Proposal

-Link to proposal (preferably in a github repository).
+Link to proposal (preferably in the [proposals repository](https://github.com/WICG/proposals)).
 You should have at least an unofficial proposal in hand and/or have discussed the API within the Web Incubator Community Group (WICG) before sending an intent to migrate.
-If your proposal is not yet at this stage of maturity, feel free to solicit feedback informally on discourse instead.
+If your proposal is not yet at this stage of maturity, feel free to solicit feedback informally.
 You may be asked to create a github repository if there isn't one.

 ### Summary